|

 (Note: don't polish the clock yourself unless you are prepared to disassemble the parts before polishing.
 If left assembled, polish will remain in the joints and crevices, possibly causing corrosion after a time.)

-After receiving your clock, I will examine it and I will examine it let you know if the repair cost will exceed the estimate given above.
-If you decide to have the clock returned without repair, the charge will be $60 for the estimate and return shipping.
+After receiving your clock, I will examine it and let you know if the repair cost will exceed the estimate given above.
+If you decide to have the clock returned without repair, the charge will be $95 for the estimate and return shipping.

 Note: If the clock has been repaired by someone else and it still doesn't work, I will be happy to repair it, but the repair bill may be significantly higher than stated above.
-I recently received a clock that had unsightly blobs of solder and bent wheel teeth, requiring replacement of two major parts.Payment: No payment is due until the clock is repaired.
-You may pay by check, online, or call in a credit card number.
+I recently received a clock that had unsightly blobs of solder and bent wheel teeth, requiring replacement of two major parts.Please contact me before sending your Schatz 1000-day clock for repair.
+I am attempting to repair 1000-day clocks within two months of receiving them.

 Be very careful when unpacking the clock and removing the bubble wrap.